neilstephen2001/LastfmToSpotify/README.md

 <br>

 ## Notes/to-do:
+- Deployed on https://lastfm-to-spotify.onrender.com (currently paused).
-- Currently only works if user is included as one of the app's developers on the Spotify Developer website
+  - However, it will only properly work if the user is included as one of the app's developers on the Spotify Developer website as the app is currently on development mode
 - Need to implement error handling (e.g. if last.fm username does not exist or file upload is too big)